nodef/pocketpy.c/README.md

 <a href="https://deepwiki.com/pocketpy/pocketpy"><img src="https://deepwiki.com/badge.svg" alt="Ask DeepWiki"></a>
 </p>

-pocketpy is a portable Python 3.x interpreter, written in C11.
+pocketpy is a portable Python 3.x interpreter, written in C11 - by [blueloveTH](https://github.com/blueloveTH).
 It aims to be an alternative to Lua for game scripting, with elegant syntax, powerful features and competitive performance. pocketpy has no dependencies other than the C standard library, which can be easily integrated into your C/C++ project.
 Developers are able to write Python bindings via C-API or pybind11 compatible interfaces.